opencypher/cypherdb/src/content/docs/cypher/data-definition/create-table.md

 ### Primary key

-Kuzu requires a primary key column for node tables, which can be a property of the node of type `STRING`, numeric, `DATE`, or `BLOB`.
+CypherDB requires a primary key column for node tables, which can be a property of the node of type `STRING`, numeric, `DATE`, or `BLOB`.
-Kuzu will generate an index to do quick lookups on the primary key (e.g., `name` in the above example).
+CypherDB will generate an index to do quick lookups on the primary key (e.g., `name` in the above example).
 Alternatively, you can use the [`SERIAL`](/cypher/data-types/#serial) data type to use an auto-incremented integers as the primary key.

 ### Default value